 Today Pukúu continues to grow into an organization celebrating diverse tribal nations striving for the betterment of all American Indians living in Los Angeles County.
 Pukúu helps people who are facing deep poverty and multiple special needs, by providing one-on-one with each family and each individual to help them achieve stable and lasting wellness.

-The Fernandeño Tataviam Band of Mission Indians (Tribe) Education & Cultural Learning Department (ECLD) houses a family of services, the Teaching and Mentoring Indian Tarahat project (TAMIT) serving 9th through 12th grades and the American Indian Education Center serving K-12 services.$2,735.00 donated of $4,000.00 goal
+The Fernandeño Tataviam Band of Mission Indians (Tribe) Education & Cultural Learning Department (ECLD) houses the American Indian Education Center (AIEC) Program serving Native youth in the K-12th grades.$2,785.00 donated of $4,000.00 goal

 Haramokngna American Indian Cultural Center, located within the Angeles National Forest, serves as a place to educate visitors about the five regional American Indian tribes; Chumash, Gabrielino, Kitenamuk, Serrano, and Tataviam.$660.00 donated of $25,000.00 goal